GonzalezL13/weather-dashboard/README.md

 The API's I used were to receive the city's current weather, the 5-day forecast and the UV index.
 The only thing the user needs to do is just input a city and the information will come up.

+The link to my github is : https://github.com/GonzalezL13/weather-dashboard.git

+the link to my deployed app is : https://gonzalezl13.github.io/weather-dashboard/

 Below are the acceptance criteria the challenged provided.

 GIVEN a weather dashboard with form inputs